Tigers: Joker Marchant Stadium, Lakeland

 The ballpark and the Tigertown complex sit on the site of what was Lodwick Field, a pilot training airbase during World War II.
 Three of the hangars from the old base remain standing and in use by the club and the Lakeland Parks and Recreation department.

 It doesn't take long to realize how Lakeland got its name.
 Sitting in the upper reaches of the ballpark offers a view of Lake Parker, the largest of 38 named lakes in the city, and one of the many waterfront parks that define its natural beauty.
 Farther south sits Lake Hollingsworth and Florida Southern College, whose campus was designed by renowned architect Frank Lloyd Wright.
-Other features include Hollis Gardens, an artistic mix of gardens and fountains located downtown.
+Other features include Hollis Garden, an artistic mix of gardens and fountains located downtown.

 Remodeled and made to look like Comerica Park in Detroit, this is a tradition-rich place to watch baseball.